Journaling helps you explore your own thoughts, beliefs and values. It is an opportunity for reflection on your own conscious growth and development.

-Journaling has long been a pastime of successful people throughout history.
-As a means of self-reflection, growth, and development.
-Jim Rohn, the late personal development coach, describes journals as one of the three treasures to leave your children.
+Journaling has long been used by successful people throughout history, as a means of self-reflection, growth, and development.
+Jim Rohn, the late personal development coach, described journals as one of the three treasures to leave your children.

 Journaling provides the perfect opportunity to look at your decisions differently and reframe negative experiences.
 It gives you the chance to remember, process, and develop from your travel experiences.